Linuxfabrik/lfops/roles/duplicity/README.md

 ## duba (Duplicity Backup)

 The role comes with the special Python wrapper script ``duba`` for duplicity, implemented by Linuxfabrik.
-The script currently does a massive parallel backup on a Swift storage backend with duplicity, where the number of duplicity processes is (processor count + 1).
+The script currently does a massive parallel backup to a Swift storage backend with duplicity, where the number of duplicity processes is (processor count + 1).
 The script's configuration file is located at `/etc/duba/duba.json`.

-To start a backup, simply use `duba` (or `duba --config=/etc/duba/duba.json --command=backup`).
+To start a backup, simply call `duba` (or `duba --config=/etc/duba/duba.json --command=backup`).
 Have a look at `duba --help` for details.